ocaml/dune/doc/quick-start.rst

   an executable manually and :ref:`executable` for details.
 * The ``project_name.opam`` file will be freshly generated from the ``dune-project`` file whenever you build your project.
-You shouldn't need to worry about this, but you can see :ref:`opam-generation` for details.
+You shouldn't need to worry about this, but you can see :doc:`explanation/opam-integration` for details.
 * The ``dune`` files in each directory specify the component to be built with the files in that directory.
 For details on ``dune`` files, see :ref:`dune-files`.